nipy/nitime/doc/discussion/time_series_access.rst

 Since one dimension of time-series data is associated with time, there is a natural way to index into time-series data using time objects as indices.
-For the data classes (:ref:`time_series_classes`) an indexing operation performed with a single time-point (a single-element array of dtype :class:`timedelta64`.
-Wondering why :class:`timedelta64` and not :class:`datetime64`?
-See discussion in :ref:`time_classes` and :ref:`comment_timedelta64`) should result in returning the data at that time-point - that is, removal of the time-dimension from the data.
+For the data classes (:ref:`time_series_classes`) an indexing operation performed with a single time-point (a single-element :class:`TimeArray` or a :class:`TimeArray` with more than one element) should result in returning the data at that time-point - that is, removal of the time-dimension from the data.

 The base-classes representing time (:ref:`time_classes`) serve as natural intermediaries in this process, by providing the integer index of a particular time-point (or returning an array of integers, as the case may be, see below).
 Therefore, these classes should include a method which performs this conversion, :func:`index_at`.
-This function should accept as parameter an array of dtype :class:`timedelta64` and return integers corresponding to the location of that time-point in the different types of time classes.
+This function should accept as parameter a :class:`TimeArray` and return integers corresponding to the location of that time-point in the different types of time classes.

 Access into Time classes
 ------------------------